bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 Not the prettiest hand writing =) We definitely got some decent looking digits but also some really weird ones.
 Usually the explanation for the weird ones are that they're in between two digits or two styles of writing the same digit.
-An example might be second up from the bottom right.
-Is it a "3" or a "7"?
+An example might be the top right digit.
+Is it a "3", "5" or "6"?
 Kind of hard to tell.

 Anyways take a look at the
 `notebook <https://github.com/bjlkeng/sandbox/blob/master/notebooks/variational-autoencoder.ipynb>`__,